 The Center for Multicultural and Diversity Studies was chartered to help realize The Chicago School’s commitment to multicultural awareness and cultural sensitivity.
 The center offers resources for students and faculty on cultural challenges or diversity issues and sponsors dialogues that promote cultural interaction.

-The National Center for Research and Practice Latina/o Mental Health and Center of Latina/o Mental Health were developed to promote well-being in the Latina/o community by contributing to the reduction of mental health disparities through the development of culturally sensitive practitioners.
+The National Center for Latino/a Mental Health was developed to promote well-being in the Latina/o community by contributing to the reduction of mental health disparities through the development of culturally sensitive practitioners.
 The center’s overarching goals are tied to the areas of research, service, training, and advocacy.

 The Chicago School of Professional Psychology Counseling Centers

 The Chicago School of Professional Psychology’s Counseling Centers offer affordable and high-quality mental health care to communities throughout the region with a dedication towards compassionate, mindful, ethical, innovative, culturally-sensitive, and evidenced-based treatment for people in need.
 Pre-doctoral and MFT interns as well as doctoral and masters’ level trainees receive the highest-quality supervision and training from our staff of licensed clinical psychologists, and together, they tackle the real-world problems that face our communities.
-Devastating cuts in social service funding have left tens of thousands of individuals and Southern California families without needed counseling services.
-Faced with a dire shortage of available and qualified mental health professionals, TCSPP’s Counseling Centers’ efforts help alleviate this shortage and exemplify The Chicago School of Professional Psychology’s mission to serve the underserved.
+No one is turned away because of inability to pay – The Chicago School of Professional Psychology’s mission is to serve the underserved.

 The Nancy A. Newton Business Psychology Award